arturpericles/arturpericles.github.io/publications/lawful-surveillance-protocols/index.md

 ---
 title: 'Lawful Surveillance Protocols, Crypto Wars, and the Limitations of Privacy as Security'
+description: Submitted to the ACM Symposium on Computer Science and the Law
 author:
  - given: Artur Pericles
    family: Lima Monteiro